alexander-varljen/alexander-varljen.github.io/index.md

 demonstrating multiple data structures, I added a second set of options that were labeled differently for the users benefit.

-### Artifact Enhancement Three: QuantigrationUpdates Database
+### Artifact Three Enhancement: QuantigrationUpdates Database

 Link to Public Page with the source file ( [artifactthree.zip](https://github.com/alexander-varljen/alexander-varljen.github.io/blob/main/artifactthree.zip) )